captcpt/cse15l-lab-reports/LR-1.md

 cat: lecture1: Is a directory
 ```

-By using *cat* on a directory (lecture1), it would first print the name of the argument provided (lecture1: ) and then the contents of lecture1 would be labeled "Is a directory," since it does not have any other details.
+By using `cat` on a directory (`lecture1`), it would first print the name of the argument provided (`lecture1: `) and then the contents of `lecture1` would be labeled `Is a directory`, since it does not have any other details.
 This is the correct and expected output (not an error).

 ## Commands with file arguments
 #### cd